miqqie/dbs_pred/readme.md

 It is an example of how a linear regression model can be deployed to generate output based on the user's inputs.

-It also shows the possibility of pulling replies from different LLM models (e.g. Llama and Deepseek) based on the user's query.
+It is also able to pull replies from different LLM models (e.g. Llama and Deepseek) based on the user's query.

 ## Base Code Provided